gpii-ops/docker-rbmm-nodejs/README.md

 #### Run `rbmm-nodejs` (RuleBased MatchMaker NodeJS)

-This example asumes that [rbmm-java](https://github.com/gpii-ops/docker-rbmm-java) container is running and is accesible using a link connection:
+This example assumes that [rbmm-java](https://github.com/gpii-ops/docker-rbmm-java) container is running and is accessible using a link connection:

 ```
 docker run \